droundy/fac/web/index.md

-# Noname build system
+# Loon build system

 This build system has several advantages.

 * Automatically tracks build dependencies in a way that is independent of programming language.
+You are only required to specify the minimum of dependencies for each rule, and loon works out the rest for you.
+If you fail to specify dependencies, loon should still build successfully if you use it repeatedly.

 * Parallel building.